conda-forge/atk-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `atk` can be installed with:
+Once the `conda-forge` channel has been enabled, `atk, atk-1.0` can be installed with:

 ```
-conda install atk
+conda install atk atk-1.0
 ```

 It is possible to list all of the versions of `atk` available on your platform with: